LeftLain/LeftLain.github.io/KPMGretroforensics.md

 ![](screenshots/20230121194312.png)

-There is literally\* (\*not literally) a tool for almost everything and if it's something small and straightforward, the tool is probably just named for thing it does.
+There is literally\* (\*not literally) a tool for almost everything and if it's something small and straightforward, the tool is probably just named for the thing it does.

 ![](screenshots/20230121194758.png)